yoember/yoember.github.io/index.md

 ### <a name="about-page"></a>Create a new About page and add the link to the menu bar

 Let's create a new About page.

+As you already realized, Ember CLI is an amazing tool and help us a lot.
+It has a `generate` command which can create our skeleton files during the development process.
+List all the options with `ember generate --help`.

 Run the following command in your terminal